jomulder/jaspBfpack/inst/help/BfpackRegressionLinear.md

-Bfpack Linear Regression
+BFpack Linear Regression
 ==========================

-Bfpack (Bayesian informative hypotheses evaluation)  linear regression allows you to evaluate (informative) hypotheses using the Bayes factor.
+BFpack (Bayesian informative hypotheses evaluation)  linear regression allows you to evaluate (informative) hypotheses using the Bayes factor.
 A simple example would be the Bayesian evaluation of H0: b1 = b2 = b3 versus H1: b1 > b2 > b3 versus Hu: no restrictions on the three regression coefficients.
 Read Hoijtink, Mulder, van Lissa, and Gu (2019) for an introduction to bfpack.
-Bfpack has been thoroughly debugged, if nevertheless problems are detected they will be posted at https://informative-hypotheses.sites.uu.nl/software/bfpack/.
+BFpack has been thoroughly debugged, if nevertheless problems are detected they will be posted at https://informative-hypotheses.sites.uu.nl/software/bfpack/.

 ### Specification of the bfpack Linear Regression